Nataliahlia/thesis_up/use_cases.md

 1. Student views their thesis.
 2. Student selects to view the examination report.
 3. System generates and displays the report in HTML.

-(νομιζω ενωνεται με 25)
-UC25: Record Library Repository Link
+✅ UC25: Record Library Repository Link
 •	Description: A Student records the link to their final thesis text in the library repository (Nemertis).
 •	Actors: Student
 •	Preconditions: Student is logged in and thesis is "Under Examination", and grades have been recorded.